KodoPengin/GameIndustry-hosts-Template/README.md

 </p>

 ## ⚠ Things to be considered
-Blocking program components sometimes brings both desirable and undesirable features.
-Here are a few things to consider
+Blocking program components can lead to both desired and undesired outcomes.
+Here are some important considerations:

-### Some programs can cause trouble:
+### Potential Issues with Certain Programs:
-Since I specify connections per product and thus also duplicate entries and strict block "critical" processes (e.g. Windows Spyware, some activation services), it's difficult sometimes.
-Manufacturers do not like this approach, take the initiative and the hosts will be deleted from your system or will be strongly modified without a hint.<br>
+As I target connections per product, including duplicating entries and strictly blocking "critical" processes (e.g., Windows telemetry, some activation services), challenges may arise.
+Manufacturers often disapprove of this method, and might initiate actions leading to the deletion or significant modification of the hosts file without notification.<br>
-- Kaspsersky Internet Security requires an exception rule
+- Kaspersky Internet Security requires an exception rule.
-- Microsoft Windows Defender requires an exception rule
+- Microsoft Windows Defender requires an exception rule.
-- IoBIT Driver Booster deletes mostly every AWS entry (Block "FaultFixes.exe" to prevent unwanted host changes)
+- IoBIT Driver Booster tends to delete most AWS entries (Block "FaultFixes.exe" to prevent unwanted host changes).
-- WiseCare also modify the hosts
+- Wise Care 365 may also modify the hosts file.
-- Malwarebytes makes false statements when certain entries are in the file and changes the hosts as well
+- Malwarebytes generates false alerts when certain entries are present and may alter the hosts file.

-If you use any of these programs, you should look carefully which rights they take, which and why error messages are displayed and which files they can modified.
+If you use any of these programs, carefully monitor the permissions they require, the error messages they produce, and the files they modify.

-Safety does not automatically mean safety in the way we as end users imagine it.
-Especially since manufacturers and publisher who promise us security often work to their own advantage.
+Remember, security doesn't always equate to safety in the way end-users expect.
+Often, manufacturers and publishers who promise security act in their own interest.

-### Notice to Valve Corporation's GDS connections - Oct.
+### Note on Valve Corporation's GDS Connections - Oct.
 2021
-This service is definitely superfluous.
-Entries can be ignored and can be deleted by "Search and Replace" functions.
-299 products (updated Dez.2022) are affected.
+This service is deemed non-essential.
+Entries related to it can be ignored or removed using "Search and Replace" functions.
+215 products (updated Jan.
+2024) are affected.

-## ❗ Hints:
+## ❗ Tips:
 Careful with using entries.
 Some may be strict and many services may not work

 ## 🐞 Bugs, Mistakes, questions:
-Even me is not perfect and there may be wrong entries or spelling mistakes.
-If so, do not hesitate to contact me ASAP - Please open a ticket, contact me in Steam or about my website.
-Corrections (if needed) are quickly implemented.
+Even I am not infallible and errors in entries or typos may occur.
+If you find any, please do not hesitate to contact me ASAP - Open a ticket, contact me on Steam, or through my website.
+Corrections (if needed) will be promptly implemented.

 ## 🔖 Donations:
-For people who want to support me and my project a <a href="https://gameindustry.eu/de/donations/">donation page</a> has been set up.
+For those who wish to support me and my project, a <a href="https://gameindustry.eu/de/donations/">donation page</a> is available.

 ## © Copyright, Support & License
-There is only one person behind the entire project.
-Creating and maintaining the list has taken several years a lot of money and have build alone from scratch.<br><br>
+This project is the work of a single individual.
+Creating and maintaining this list has been a years-long endeavor, involving significant time and financial investment, and was built from the ground up by me alone.<br><br>
-GameIndustry.eu is the original source of published host files.
-If the files (or components) are from somewhere else (maybe modified), they are not from me and get no support.
+GameIndustry.eu is the original source for these published host files.
+If you find these files (or components thereof) elsewhere (possibly modified), they are not my work and therefore not supported by me.

 Website & Support: <a href="https://www.gameindustry.eu">GameIndustry.eu</a> and <a href="https://www.gameindustry.eu/contact/">Contact site</a><br>
 F.A.Q. :<a href="https://www.gameindustry.eu/faq/">F.A.Q.</a><br>